Victorian Railways livestock transport: LL 4-wheel wagons

 There were three wagons in this rather unusual class.
 Their description on records implies that they were either used half-and-half for livestock and general goods, or they were used for the latter and occasionally the former, hopefully being washed out afterwards!

 LL 1 was built in October 1886.
 It was converted to replace the scrapped L7 sheep van in 1891 and renumbered to L7.
 It was scrapped in 1904.
 LL 2 was built in March 1889.
 It was converted to replace the scrapped L8 sheep van in 1891 and renumbered to L8.
 It was placed "off register" in 1907.

 However, LL 3 had a completely different history.
 It was built in New South Wales in September 1889.
 The wagon was scrapped in 1891, when its classmates were converted to regular L wagons.

-But in 1896 the underframe was used to build the replacement K5 flat truck.
+But in 1896, the underframe was used to build the replacement K5 flat truck.
 In this reincarnation it was fitted with water tanks.
 Thirteen years later it was placed 'off Register'.
 In its third life, in 1910, it became K 112, a Crane Truck.
 In 1911 the original K 112 was found running, and so the duplicate ex K 5 was returned to that number, which it kept.
 It was scrapped in 1927, but was not found in the 1925 stocktake.

 LL, LF, LP, VSAY bogie wagons

 As with the MM wagons, extra capacity was needed for sheep transport in 1928.
-Wagons LL1 to LL50 were constructed, resembling two L wagons joined together and placed on bogies.
+Wagons LL1 to LL50 were constructed, resembling two L wagons joined and placed on bogies.
 Each wagon was capable of holding 50 sheep per compartment for a total of 200.

 The wagons were also unusual in that they had two waybill clips, so that one half of the wagn could be used by one owner, and the other half for another person's sheep.

-In the late 1960s ten wagons were classed LP and placed on passenger bogies, while the remainder became the LF series and had freight bogies fitted.
+In the late 1960s, ten wagons were classed LP and placed on passenger bogies, while the remainder became the LF series and had freight bogies fitted.

 The LP's had a maximum speed 10 mph higher than the LF's; 70 mph.
 They also had tail discs and side lamp brackets, making them suitable for trailing a passenger train.
 The vans were converted from LL 16, 28, 45, 27, 44, 12, 15, 6, 8 and 50 respectively.
 They were used between Mildura and Ouyen.

-By 1974 traffic requirements changed, and the LP class was converted to LF, resuming their old LL numbers.
+By 1974, traffic requirements changed, and the LP class was converted to LF, resuming their old LL numbers.

 In the 1979 recoding, the LF class were relettered to VSAY.
 By then, 12 of the wagons had been scrapped.
 The remainder were removed from service in the 1980s.

-Precision Scale Models have previously released brass models of the LL wagons, and Trainbuilder has announced a production run expected to be delivered in late 2019/early 2020.